 Is a UX Design Bootcamp Worth It?

 Yes, attending a UX design bootcamp is worth it because not everyone can afford to study for a four-year degree at a university to learn the skills for a job in UX design.
 UX design bootcamps are less costly, typically have a flexible learning schedule, and prepare you with marketable skills and hands-on training to get you job-ready in a matter of months.

 If you are looking for a role in the tech industry where you can use a mix of creative and analytical thinking, you will likely find that studying UX design is worth it.
 According to the US Bureau of Labor Statistics, digital designers have a strong job growth rate of 16 percent, which means you can expect many career opportunities as you improve your in-demand skills.

 You can get started in UX by pursuing a free UX design bootcamp, or seeking other educational paths to learn the required skills.
 You can find free MOOCs and online tutorials on resources like Coursera and YouTube to start learning UX design.

-UX Designers in the US make an average yearly salary of $76,369, with a median salary of $90,769, according to Glassdoor.
-This amount will vary depending on the level of education achieved, work experience, and level of career advancement achieved.
+UX Designers in the US make an average yearly salary of $98,483, according to Glassdoor.
+This amount will vary depending on the level of education, work experience, and level of career advancement achieved.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.